Skip to content

 • ~/.builder/commands

-• Use /supervisor to toggle supervisor invocation for the current session.
-Initial value is config’s reviewer.frequency, and default is on.
+• Use /supervisor to toggle its invocation for the current session.
+Initial value is config’s reviewer.frequency, and default is after code edits.
 Supervisor is a feature that will automatically review the edits made by the model.
-It increases costs by ~20% but improves results.
+It increases costs by ~15% (if using the main model) but improves results.

 By default supervisor uses the same model as the main one.
 That may be too much / too slow for you.
 Configuration page contains instructions on how to change supervisor model.
-Running OSS models or smaller models like gpt5.4-mini seems to give good results while keeping costs low.
+Running OSS models or smaller models like gpt-5.4-mini seems to give almost the same results while keeping costs low.